Find a Lender-Approved Local Conveyancer in Wells Next The Sea

 Recently asked questions about conveyancing in Wells Next The Sea

-I'm purchasing a new build house in Wells Next The Sea with the aid of help to buy.
-The builders refused to reduce the amount so I negotiated 6k of additionals instead.
-The estate agent advised me not to tell my solicitor about this side-deal as it may adversely affect my loan with Barclays Direct.
-Should I keep quiet?.
+I'm buying my first flat in Wells Next The Sea with a loan from Barnsley Building Society.
+The builders refused to move on the amount so I negotiated 6k of additionals instead.
+The estate agent advised me not disclose to my solicitor about the extras as it could affect my loan with Barnsley Building Society.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.